 Black hair is magical.
 We can wear it cropped, bobbed, long, and we can't forget the wealth of textures.
 When I went natural for the second time (yes, it took more than one try), I became a bit judge-y.
 To me, if you were a straight-haired natural (someone that grows out their relaxer but wears their hair straight) in my eyes, you were defeating the purpose.
 Going natural means we can only wear our hair curly, right?
 Wrong.

-Diandra's golden curls can be recreated with a flexi rod set, no matter your hair texture.
+Diandra Forrest's golden curls can be recreated with a flexi-rod set, no matter your hair texture.
 Just make sure to have some mousse on hand to help stretch and set the curls.
-Design Essentials Natural Curl Enhancing Mousse ($16) will give the hair hold without the crunch.
+Design Essentials Natural Curl Enhancing Mousse ($16) will give your natural hair hold without the crunch.

 Knot It Up

-Cornrows are a style that works for any type of black hair texture, not to mention they give you a break from the manipulating and styling that can cause breakage.
+Cornrows work for any type of Black hair texture, not to mention the natural style gives you a break from the manipulating and styling that can cause breakage.
 Like with most protective styles, you can wear your set of cornrows for weeks and enjoy looking effortlessly put together.

 Mini braids and twists are a favorite in the natural community.
-Since they protect and look cute, what's not to love?
-Moisture is the key here, so use whichever version of the LOC method you prefer to layer your products to help lock in all the good stuff.
-Krissy used leave-in, a curl jelly, and oil to create the mini braid look we see here.
+Since they protect your curls while looking amazing, what's not to love?
+Moisture is key here, so use whichever version of the LOC method you prefer to layer your products in to help lock in all the good stuff.

 Go Red or Go Home

 The burgundy red hue here complements Keke Palmer's radiant skin, and is sure to bring out the warmth in yours.
 If you're interested in giving this color a try, Dark and Lovely Fade Resist Permanent Hair Color in Crimson Moon ($5) is a fan favorite, or you can try weaving burgundy extensions into your next protective style.